 Every Summer, fans of superheroes, video games, comic books, movies and all kinds of pop- and nerd-culture rejoice in the epic event that is San Diego Comic-Con.

 This year though, things are going to be a bit different.
-Don’t worry, SDCC will still go on as scheduled, it will just be missing one of its regular attractions.
-Marvel Studios will not be holding a Hall H panel this year.
+Don’t worry, SDCC will still go on as scheduled, it will just be missing a couple of its regular attractions.
+Marvel Studios and HBO will not be holding Hall H panels this year.

 “We’re not going to Hall H this year.
 It will be an off year… which is what we did after ‘Avengers 1′ and what we’ve done every few years,” Feige told Collider.
 “There will be a tenth anniversary presence at Comic-Con but [no Hall H panel.]”